How is aid getting into Gaza?

 The quickest way to get aid into Gaza is to increase the aid passing through established crossings like Rafah, Kerem Shalom/Karem Abu Salem and Erez/Beit Hanoun.

-Delivering aid by land is the most efficient and effective way into Gaza.
+Land-based delivery remains the most effective way to deliver aid into Gaza, as these roads are the main arteries for aid delivery and so have the greatest capacity.
 This approach is sustainable, reliable and has been successful in the past.

 How has the Red Crescent been getting aid into Gaza?

-Colleagues from the Palestine Red Crescent Society (PRCS) and the Egyptian Red Crescent Society (ERCS) are working day and night, risking, their lives to deliver assistance.
+Colleagues from the Palestine Red Crescent and the Egyptian Red Crescent are working day and night, risking, their lives to deliver assistance.

-They have done so for seven long months, playing a critical role in getting aid across the border and distributed to people in Gaza.
+They have done so for nine long months, playing a critical role in getting aid across the border and distributed to people in Gaza.

 The Palestine Red Crescent Society are one of very few humanitarian actors who are present in Gaza itself - from north to south.

-“The Palestine Red Crescent Society are one of very few humanitarian actors who are present in Gaza itself, throughout the Gaza strip from the south to the north,” continues Sumiko.
+“The Palestine Red Crescent Society are one of very few humanitarian actors who are present in Gaza itself, throughout the Gaza strip from the south to the north,” says Sumiko, who was recently deployed with the IFRC to act as an Operations Manager for the Middle East crisis emergency appeal.

 “They have been providing assistance, not just now because of the recent conflict, but throughout the history of the Occupied Palestinian Territory.”